-The Antara Foundation (TAF) follows an integrated program design and implementation approach by establishing an ecosystem of interventions based on solutions tailored to the specific needs and issues in our program geographies.
+The Antara Foundation (TAF) follows an integrated program design and implementation approach by establishing an ecosystem of interventions tailored to the specific issues and needs of our program geographies.
 Some of our key interventions include the AAA platform, integrated AAA app, nurse mentoring and facility enhancement and rationalisation of frontline worker registers.
 We also work on various community-led demand generation activities and strengthening of government supervisory cadres.

-We are currently looking to partner with organizations to sponsor our work in one or more districts for implementing key interventions.
-A minimum program commitment we seek is for four to five administrative blocks (a block is typically 10-15% of district population) for a three-year period.
-This social investment will not only impact the lives of thousands of women and children directly (please refer to the tool below), but will also create a strong data-backed evidence to inform the program scale-up across the state in coming years.
+We are looking for partners who can sponsor our work in one or more districts.
+A minimum program commitment we seek is for four to five administrative blocks (a block is typically 10-15% of a district’s population) for a three-year period.
+This social investment will not only impact the lives of thousands of women and children directly, but will also create a strong data-backed evidence to inform intervention scale-up across the two states, and even nationally.